Menu

 After all, Ukraine still remains one of the most talked-about events—whether the portrayal is positive, negative, or if no longer holding front page headlines—it may even be the key ‘deal-breaker’ issue in the U.S. presidential election this November.

-So, perhaps it would be unfair to claim that the West is desensitized to the war and Ukraine’s suffering.
-Perhaps the West is still engaged but has adapted to the new reality, or is tired of (often Ukrainian created) sensationalism.
+So, maybe it would be unfair to claim that the West is desensitized to the war and Ukraine’s suffering.
+Perhaps the West is still engaged but has adapted to the new reality or has subconsciously grown tired of the often Ukrainian-driven sensationalism.

 While war and suffering have always been part of humanity, for many in the safety of Western civilization, these horrors have long felt distant.

-Yet while many in the West may have grown accustomed to daily reports of Russian terror attacks and civilian deaths, this is more a case of adaptation than desensitization—similar to how Ukrainians have had to do the same, to cope with their own daily tragedies of Russia’s war.
+While many in the West may have grown accustomed to daily reports of Russian terror attacks and civilian deaths, choosing not to engage, this is more a case of adaptation than desensitization—similar to how Ukrainians have had to do the same to cope with their own daily tragedies of Russia’s war.